 Fellow Since 2000

-This profile was prepared when Weerapong Kangwarnnawakul was elected to the Ashoka Fellowship in 2000.
+This description of Weerapong Kangwarnnawakul's work was prepared when Weerapong Kangwarnnawakul was elected to the Ashoka Fellowship in 2000.

 Weerapong Kangwanawakul is engaging older people in civic activities that make use of their abundant experience and wisdom and provide a productive outlet for them in their later years.